RIJUL12/gpu-capstone-thrust-sort/README.md

 # Thrust GPU Sort (Capstone Project)

-This project demonstrates the use of the **Thrust** library to perform GPU-accelerated sorting using CUDA.
+This project demonstrates how to use the **Thrust** library to sort data on the GPU using CUDA.

 ##  Requirements

-- NVIDIA GPU with CUDA support
+- CUDA-compatible GPU
-- CUDA Toolkit (v10.0+)
+- CUDA Toolkit installed
-- Make
+- Make installed

 ##  Build and Run

+To compile and run the project:

 ```bash
 make run